 What Is an Employee Referral Program?

-Similar to the general tendency of recommendation for most of the products and services, the organization’s employees are asked to suggest qualified and professional candidates from their connections.
+Similar to the general tendency of recommendation for most products and services, the organization’s employees are asked to suggest qualified and professional candidates from their connections.
 As employees are already aware of the behavior and eligibility of people within their network, it becomes easy for them to recommend for the vacancies.
 In return, employers offer them monetary rewards.

 The image above shows how organizations worldwide use referrals for their recruiting strategies.